Second-Chance Drawings: The Hidden Opportunity in Losing Tickets

 Second-chance offerings have diversified significantly over the past decade:

-- Themed Promotions: Holiday or seasonal campaigns with special prizes
+- • Themed holiday or seasonal campaigns

-The Mathematics of Second Chances
+📊 The Mathematics of Second Chances

 The appeal of second-chance drawings lies not just in additional opportunities, but in fundamentally different odds structures that can favor prepared players.